hbctraining/Intro-to-R-flipped/schedules/Epi_R_Bootcamp.md

-# R Bootcamp with the Harvard Chan Bioinformatics Core
+# R Bootcamp!
+For HSPH's summer internship in Epidemiology

 ## Learning Objectives